nuno-andre/clyphx/docs/macrobat_manual.md

 **EXTRA FUNCTIONS:**

-The parameters that you\'ve assigned to the Macros can be reset to their default value by toggling the Chain Mix Rack\'s On/Off switch (turn if off and then on again).
+The parameters that you've assigned to the Macros can be reset to their default value by toggling the Chain Mix Rack's On/Off switch (turn if off and then on again).

+---

 ## nK CS

-The CS Rack allows you to use the first Macro of the Rack to dynamically control the Rack\'s Chain Selector.
+The CS Rack allows you to use the first Macro of the Rack to dynamically control the Rack's Chain Selector.
 The range of the Macro will change depending on the number of Chains in the Rack.
 Of course, the Macro will have no functionality unless the Rack contains at least two Chains.

 **RACK NAME:**

-The Rack\'s name needs to start with `NK CS`.
+The Rack's name needs to start with `NK CS`.

 **MACRO NAMES:**

-Doesn\'t apply.
+Doesn't apply.

+---

 ## nK Learn